amantotek/houseSolarEnergyDisplay/README.md

 Here lcd_update_sec is not used

 ## Transmitter
+Below just simulates two fixed power levels being sent

 python3 netcatRxTx.py -t

+In real use within another python program the transmit function is called directly viz... netcatRxTx.trnsmt(sWatts1,sWatts2) #From Solar, to Grid (Watts)

 ## Terminal Receiver
 python3 netcatRxTx.py -r

 ## Graphical Receiver
+python3 netcatRxPwrGUI.py
+Placing this file in the 'cloud' e.g. Dropbox allows running it from any graphical device like a PC or laptop on the same LAN (Local Area Network) as the emonPi

 ![Exporting](20221017_0917pwrExport.png)

 ![Importing](20221016wattsSolarDark.png)